morsbenj/Noti-Fish-Connect-iOS-Download/README.md

 Noti-Fish Connect App install for iOS
 (must have developer mode turned on, see [https://noti.fish](https://104.198.247.136/?page_id=212) for how to try and turn it on)

-rather than try and install the package using github online, visit this page with you apple smartphone and click this link: itms-services://?action=download-manifest&url=https://github.com/morsbenj/Noti-Fish-Connect-iOS-Download/raw/main/manifest.plist
+rather than try and install the package using github online, visit this page with your apple smartphone and click this link: itms-services://?action=download-manifest&url=https://github.com/morsbenj/Noti-Fish-Connect-iOS-Download/raw/main/manifest.plist